mantis3de/game-export-pipeline-docs/docs/window.md

-# The Asset Preflight Window
+# The Asset Validator Window

-Everything to do with validation now lives in one place: a centered, tabbed window opened from the **Open Asset Preflight** button at the top of the **GameExport** sidebar, or from the always-visible **Preflight** button in the 3D viewport header (top bar).
+Everything to do with validation now lives in one place: a centered, tabbed window opened from the **Open Asset Validator** button at the top of the **GameExport** sidebar, or from the always-visible **Validator** button in the 3D viewport header (top bar).
 The header button stays put through any operation and turns **red** when the last scan found errors, so the gate status is visible from anywhere.

 It replaces the old scattered *Validation* and *Fix* panels.
 The interactive viewport tools (Individual Steps, Collision, LOD, Export) stay in the N-panel — see [Viewport Tools](panels/output.md).